magiczny-kacper/magiczny-kacper/README.md

 ### About me

-I'm Automation and Control Systems Engineer from Poland.
+My name is Kacper, I'm Automation and Control Systems Engineer from Poland.
 Form an early age I was vsery intrested in electronics, and DIY.
 My biggest intrests are power electronics, especially electric motor control, and wired communication between devices, like CAN bus, or UART and its derivatives.
 It includes also higher